-At Advanced Level all the content delivered over the two year course has to be examined - the AS mark will no longer count towards the final A2 score.
+At Advanced Level all the content delivered over the two year course has to be examined.
 Accordingly there are three examinations.
 The first two cover micro and macro content, and the third paper covers all content.

-A2 paper 1 (Markets and business behaviour) and Paper 2 (The national and global economy), are tested in two parts.
+Paper 1 (Markets and business behaviour) and Paper 2 (The national and global economy), are tested in two parts.
 Section A includes multiple choice and short answer questions; Section B involves answering data response questions set in different parts.
 In Section C candidates choose one from two open response questions